NDCLab/pepper-pipeline/containers/README.md

 # Singularity and Docker
-The content below describes how to build, pull, and develop the container files required for reliably running the PEPPER pipeline.
+The contents below describe how to build, pull, and develop the container files required for reliably running the PEPPER pipeline.

 # Docker